mustafaberk-ay/ReactWeatherChromeExtension/README.md

 ## Package Installations

 1. Go to [Node.js website](https://nodejs.org/en/download) and choose the appropriate installer to download Node.js and npm.
+If you have chocolatey package manager, then you can also install Node.js by running `choco install nodejs`.
+Please note that npm is included in the Node.js installation.
 2. Install Yarn by running `npm install --global yarn`.
+If you have chocolatey package manager, then you can also install Yarn by running `choco install yarn`.
+3. Install Google Chrome by running `choco install googlechrome` to be able to run projects on Google Chrome.

 ## Project Initialization